DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/Iluvatar_usage.md

 ### Configuration via YAML

-To request GPU resources for a workload, add the `iluvatar.ai/vcuda-core: 1` and `iluvatar.ai/vcuda-memory: 200` parameters to the resource request and limit configuration.
+To request GPU resources for a workload, add the `iluvatar.ai/vcuda-core: 1` and `iluvatar.ai/vcuda-memory: 200` to the requests and limits.
 These parameters configure the application to use the physical card resources.

 ```yaml
 apiVersion: apps/v1